 The purpose of the study is to determine how explainable AI (XAI) can be enhanced for the lay population by exploring the folk theories held by users of the Spotify music streaming and recommendation system.
 Folk theories (aka mental models) of how Spotify makes its personalized recommendations may not be accurate but they typically are functional for the user.
 As a result these folk theories tell us where user beliefs might influence (negatively or positively) system understanding, user trust and perceptions of system accountability.

-We are recruiting 10 developers of recommendation systems or developers involved in XAI initiatives.
+We are recruiting 10 developers of recommendation systems and XAI.
 These participants are asked to review these folk theories and to identify XAI strategies or techniques that would enhance explainability to the lay population.